-- Present basic principles of forest ecology, natural and anthropogenic disturbances and how these disturbances affect regeneration potential - Provide a variety of tropical forest restoration methodologies and how the biophysical and socioeconomic conditions of a site influence decision-making on which strategies to use - Help participants analyze social and cultural aspects, history of disturbances and the strategy of involving different stakeholders in restoration - Introduce the fundamentals of restoration monitoring to evaluate project performance, quantify ecosystem services and allow for adaptive management
+- Present basic principles of forest ecology, natural and anthropogenic disturbances and how these disturbances affect regeneration potential - Provide a variety of tropical forest restoration methodologies and how the biophysical and socio-economic conditions of a site influence decision-making on which strategies to use - Help participants analyze social and cultural aspects, history of disturbances and the strategy of involving different stakeholders in restoration - Introduce the fundamentals of restoration monitoring to evaluate project performance, quantify ecosystem services and allow for adaptive management

-Course Structure: This four-week Spanish-language course included a series of videos, interactive presentations, discussion forums and live sessions with invited experts, all with a focus on guiding participants to apply the concepts learned to their work on-the-ground.
+Course Structure: This four-week Spanish-language course included a series of videos, interactive presentations, discussion forums and live sessions with guest experts, all with a focus on guiding participants to apply the concepts learned to their work on-the-ground.
+An informal live session was provided for participants to discuss their own restoration experiences with other participants and instructors.
+Also, individual office hours were offered to participants to discuss their final project individually with the lead instructor.